Misha Segal

 Misha Segal (מישה סגל) is an Israeli music producer and film composer.
 He studied music, film, and philosophy at Tel Aviv University and apprenticed under Dieter Schöhnbach in Germany.
 Segal also studied composition and conducting at the Guildhall School of Music and Drama in London, after which point he attended the Berklee College of Music in Boston.
 Segal has stated that he has been influenced by jazz, Elton John and The Beatles.

 Segal has worked on several projects, including Blue Lou and Misha Project - Highly Classified, a Christmas CD with Diane Arkenstone, and a piano collection made to raise awareness for lung cancer awareness.

-Segal was born in Haifa, Israel, to a family of Jewish descent.
+Segal was born in Haifa, Israel, to a Jewish family.
 He served in the Israel Defense Forces Orchestra of the Israeli Air Force.